huawei-noah/SMARTS/scenarios/waymo_motion/README.md

 * Space between words or parameters for commands can be variable but may lead to invalid command.
 * When downloading the dataset, make sure not to change the name of the TFRecord files as they are used for matching TFRecord names when importing tags.
 * .json file having the tags for TFRecords scenarios need to have the specific dictionary structure mentioned above.
-* `animate <indexes>` command is relatively slow so it is recommended to animate only a small number of scenarios together.
+* `animate <indexes>` command is relatively slow, so it is recommended to animate only a small number of scenarios together.
 * Do not modify files in `scenarios/waymo_motion/templates` as it contains the templates for `scenario.py` and `waymo.yaml` that are exported during the `export` command.
 ```